cncd/cncd/content/spec/ir.md

 }
 ```

-### The `steps` section
+### The `step` attributes

-The `steps` section defines a list of steps executed in parallel.
-The runtime must wait until all steps in the list stage are finished before moving to the next stage in the pipeline.
+The `step` object defines an individual container process.
+The runtime starts the container process and waits for the container to exit.
+If the container exit code `!= 0` the pipeline is set to a failed state.

 Example step: